kubernetes/enhancements/keps/sig-network/3705-cloud-node-ips/README.md

      whether the feature gate is enabled or not, to avoid problems with rollback and skew).

-  2. When the `CloudNodeIPs` feature is enabled and `--node-ip` is set, kubelet will set both the legacy annotation and the new annotation.
+  2. When the `CloudDualStackNodeIPs` feature is enabled and `--node-ip` is set, kubelet will set both the legacy annotation and the new annotation.
 (It always sets them both to the same value, even if that's a value that old cloud providers won't understand).

-  2. When the `CloudNodeIPs` feature is enabled, the cloud provider will use the new `kubernetes.io/provided-node-ip` annotation _if the legacy alpha annotation is not set_.
+  2. When the `CloudDualStackNodeIPs` feature is enabled, the cloud provider will use the new `kubernetes.io/provided-node-ip` annotation _if the legacy alpha annotation is not set_.
 (But if both annotations are set, it will prefer the legacy annotation, so as to handle